 Gears of War 2 rather strongly implies that Sergeant Marcus Fenix and Lieutenant Anya Stroud have a relationship that goes past the professional.

 Nowel and her loyal servant Ruru in Magical Battle Arena.
 The prologue of Ruru's scenario outright states that the only wish in Ruru's heart is to be with Nowel.
 As a fan-translator put it, Ruru almost out-gays the Lyrical Nanoha cast.

 Gumshoe/Edgeworth has a small but loyal following in Ace Attorney fandom, even though Edgeworth has reduced Gumshoe's pay so much that he's forced to subsist on a diet of instant noodles.

 Implied in Knights of the Old Republic if your character is male, has a relationship with Bastila and chooses to fall to The Dark Side at her prompting.
 She becomes both "your lover and apprentice", in her words.

 In Star Wars: The Old Republic, at least one love interest each for the Jedi Consular, Jedi Knight, and Sith Warrior is the player's apprentice.
-For the Trooper the love interest is a lower ranked member of your squad.
+The Trooper and the Imperial Agent also have at least one love interest who is a lower ranked member of their squad.